 Payment

-“You receive the bill on the 1st of the month, payable after 30 days.
-In case of a delay of 10 days, an automatic reminder is sent to you.”
+“You receive the invoice on the 1st of the month, payable within 30 days.
+If payment is delayed by 10 days, an automatic reminder is sent to you.”

 This clause clearly explains the payment deadlines and the consequences of a delay without ambiguity.